-Fees for the 2019 intake are still to be confirmed; fees for the 2018 intake however were £45,250.
-In addition to the School fees, there is a Student Association Fee of £120 that covers the Student Association (SA) subscription, enabling students to participate in our vibrant community
+Tuition fees for Masters in Finance 2019 intake are £46,800.
+In addition to the School fees, there is a Student Association Fee of £120 that covers the Student Association (SA) subscription, enabling students to participate in our vibrant community.

 Payment (full-time format)

 If you are offered a place on the full-time Masters in Finance you will be asked to pay a commitment fee of £1,800 about four weeks after the offer, and a second instalment of £6,200 about eight weeks after the offer.
-The balance will be due in mid-July 2018.
+The balance will be due in early-July 2019.

 Payment (part-time format)

 If you are offered a place on the part-time Masters in Finance, you will be asked to pay a commitment fee of £1,800 about four weeks after the offer.
-50% of the total fees (less the commitment fee) will be due in mid-July 2018 with the remaining 50% due in mid-July 2019.
+50% of the total fees (less the commitment fee) will be due in early-July 2019 with the remaining 50% due in early-July 2020.

-Self-sponsored candidates also have the option to pay in nine installments spread over the two years of the programme.
+Self-sponsored candidates also have the option to pay in ten instalments spread over the two years of the programme.

 What do fees cover?